nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 <p><img src="/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-7-1.png" alt="Contact matrix by gender" /><figcaption>Figure 3:  Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by male and female survey respondents.</figcaption></p>

-#![Figure 3 \- Mean daily contacts with individuals of different age
-#groups in the past 24 hours, as reported by male and female survey
-#respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-7-1.png)

 It should be noted that for contacts with individuals outside the household, we did not specifically ask respondents whether these occurred as part of work or other activities.
 However, analysis by work